Ivan0687/ProductManagementSystem/README.md

 # ProductManagementSystem

-This is homework of boiko Ivan, student of goJava 6
+This is homework of Boiko Ivan, student of goJava 6